guyabel/wcde-shiny/README.md

 `www` folder contains images used on site and additional files.

-`server` folder contains all the R code that is dependent (reactive) on the user inputs including
+`server` folder contains all the R code that is dependent (reactive) on the user inputs, referred to in `server.R`, including

 -   `[foo].R`: returns plots or data frames in a given tab.